-This example shows how to create a graph using the bottom and left sides of the axes for the first plot, and the top and right sides of the axes for the second plot.
+This example shows how to create a chart using the bottom and left sides of the axes for the first plot and the top and right sides for the second plot.

-Use the line function to plot y1 versus x1 using a red line.
-Set the color for the x-axis and y-axis to red.
+line function.
+Set the color for the x-axis and y-axis lines to red.

 ax1_pos = ax1.Position; % position of first axes ax2 = axes('Position',ax1_pos,...
 'XAxisLocation','top',...
 'YAxisLocation','right',...
 'Color','none');

-Use the line function to plot y2 versus x2 on the second axes.
+Plot a line in the second axes.
 Set the line color to black so that it matches the color of the corresponding x-axis and y-axis.

-The graph contains two lines that correspond to different axes.
+The chart contains two lines that correspond to different axes.
 The red line corresponds to the red axes.
 The black line corresponds to the black axes.